 The dress code is just one element in a visit which is as steeped in reverence and ceremony as any trip to the Sistine Chapel or the Western Wall.
 This is not a place for loud voices or challenging political discourse but a place to show respect to the Great Founding Leaders.

-As at all times in our trip to North Korea, we took our lead from our state-sanctioned guides, Han and Pak.
+As at all times in our trip to North Korea, one of the least visited countries in the world, we took our lead from our state-sanctioned guides, Han and Pak.
 Both impeccably dressed, extremely obliging, and with a well-drilled line in party-approved messages.

 The palace itself is a typical Stalinist giant grey box, originally built in 1976 as the official residence of the First Supreme Leader of North Korea (and now designated The Eternal President) Kim Il Sung.
 Following his death in 1994 it was converted into his mausoleum.
 In 2012, one year after the death of his son, and Second Supreme Leader, Kim Jong Il, the palace was re-opened as a mausoleum for both father and son, making it home to 20% of the world’s embalmed communist leaders.